Making the Band

 Making the Band is an ABC/MTV reality television series that exists in separate iterations, each focusing on a specific music act.
 It spawned musical acts O-Town, Da Band, Danity Kane, Day26, and Donnie Klang.
 Except for the first iteration of the series featuring O-Town, all seasons of Making the Band have been overseen by Diddy, acting as the man of the house who makes the final decision on who will be in the band.
 MTV announced on July 15, 2019, that the series was revived and would premiere in 2020, which was then postponed to 2021 due to the global COVID-19 pandemic.
 However, this never materialized.

-Making the Band
+Making the Band: O-Town

 The first iteration of Making the Band started on March 24, 2000, and aired for three seasons, finishing on March 30, 2002.
 It centered around the musical group O-Town.

 The first season aired on ABC.
 Making the Band was the last new series, and the only series that was not a sitcom, to air during the original run of the TGIF block.
 The block ended its run upon the end of the series' first season in 2000.
 Making the Band was then relocated to cable television network MTV, where two additional seasons aired.
 Future iterations of the show also aired on MTV.
 O-Town's return for additional seasons marked the first time the main cast of a reality show returned for a second season.